 Having a perennial garden that blooms from spring to fall is every gardener’s dream, but having continuous color can be a lifetime challenge for even the experienced gardener.
 One of the most difficult bloom time gaps in the parade of flowers is often in late spring, after tulips dropped their petals and peonies are at their max bud.
 This drought of blooms can be miniscule in weeks, but last for long stretches when you’re eager for the flowers of spring after a long, cold winter.

 There is a solution for the garden and it comes in bulb form!
 Alliums!
 These adaptable, trouble-free plants are gaining popularity and creating quite the buzz due to 2016 being the Year of the Allium.
 It is easy to see why!
 Not only do they come in non-ball shapes, but also have more colors than purple that bloom throughout the spring and summer months.
 Once you start growing them, you’re bound to not stop and keep adding more and more to your collection.
 Let’s take a look at the options when it comes to this amazing, carefree flower bulb.
+If you want to have something as beautiful as this you can visit this new flower bulb shop and have a look at whatever flower bulb takes your fancy.

 If this is your first go with alliums, begin with the most popular and earliest-blooming variety called Allium aflatunense ‘Purple Sensation’.
 The raspberry-purple flower heads measure 3 to 4” in diameter and blossoms last up to 2 weeks in the garden.
 This variety is easy to interplant among other perennials and will multiple over time.